 A short drive from Bath brings us to Avebury, an archaeological area which shares World Heritage status with Stonehenge some 20 miles to its south.
 Both Stonehenge and Avebury were in use at the same time, and each was at the centre of its own ceremonial landscape of monuments.
 Avebury’s stone circle is, in fact, much larger than Stonehenge and is Europe’s largest Neolithic stone circle, large enough to contain today’s village within it.

 David Dawson and Mark Corney guide us through Avebury’s fascinating landscape of monuments, exploring the Sanctuary, West Kennet Avenue, West Kennet Long Barrow and Silbury Hill, as well as the main circle.
+The solstices were clearly significant in the alignments of these monuments, so midsummer and midwinter are the best times of year to experience them.
 We also visit the site museum, and you might like to take a stroll along the Avenue.